SubrosaDG-dev/SubrosaDG/README.md

 2. The project uses vcpkg to import third-party libraries, including libconfig, fmt, spdlog, eigen3, openmp (compiler-provided), openmpi, and dbg-macro.
 Although vcpkg is integrated into cmake, it is recommended to install the libraries locally first.
 During the project build, the compilation cache will be copied directly.
 Some components depend on each other, and vcpkg will automatically handle these dependencies.

 3. For the gmsh library, the vcpkg-wrapped version is not used here.
 Instead, the system package manager on Linux is used to import gmsh (you can also download the official gmsh SDK).
 This is mainly because the gmsh version imported by vcpkg has too few compilation options enabled, and many features cannot be used.
-The correct way is to manually compile gmsh in the project, but the dependencies of gmsh are numerous and complex, so it is not currently planned to do so.
+Furthermore, the gmsh library is released under the GPL v2 open source license.
+If the source code is included in this project, then it also needs to be open-sourced under the GPL license.
+However, whether the use of the dynamic link library requires compliance with the GPL license is still a controversial issue.

 4. The testing framework used is google-test, and some tests require integration with mpi.